 "Jesus has stated in convincing terms the principle (love one another as I have loved you) which alone can repair the disruption in society and close its fissures.
 What rends society in every land is the conflict between the rights of the one and the rights of the many, and harmony can only be established by their reconciliation.
-Peace can never be made by the suppression of the individual----which is collectivism, nor by the endless sacrifice of a hundred for the profit of one---which is individualism.
-Jesus came to bring each man's individuality to per-fection, not to sink him in the mass.
+Peace can never be made by the suppression of the individual-which is collectivism, nor by the endless sacrifice of a hundred for the profit of one-which is individualism.
+Jesus came to bring each man's individuality to perfection, not to sink him in the mass.
 Jesus came to rescue the poor and weak from the tyranny of power and ambition, not to leave them in bondage.
-Both and amolton, not to leave diam in his new com-ends were His, and both are embraced in His new com-mandment.
-For the ideal placed before each individall is not rule but service, and in proportion to his attainents will be his sacrifices.By one stroke Jesus secures the welfare of the many who share in the success of the one, and the progress of the one whose character is developed by his service of the many.
-It will not be necessary to cripple any man's power lest it may be a menace to his neighbors, be-cause he will be their voluntary servant, nor will his neighbors be driven to the vice of oppression, because they will not fear.
+Both ends were His, and both are embraced in His new com-mandment.
+For the ideal placed before each individual is not rule but service, and in proportion to his attainents will be his sacrifices.
+By one stroke Jesus secures the welfare of the many who share in the success of the one, and the progress of the one whose character is developed by his service of the many.
+It will not be necessary to cripple any man's power lest it may be a menace to his neighbors, because he will be their voluntary servant, nor will his neighbors be driven to the vice of oppression, because they will not fear.
 Where Jesus' idea prevails a rivalry of service will be the habit of society, and he will stand highest who stoops lowest in the new order of life."